victorpereiradepaula/MyBooks/README.md

 ## Warning

-This project was created in 2018, with the objective of joining as a intern in a company, but during that time I was a long time without program to iOS and this source has some problems and bad prattices.
+This project was created in 2018, with the objective of joining a company as a intern, but during that time I was a long time without programming to iOS apps and this source has some problems and bad prattices.
 So, if you want to use it, good luck and keep refactoring.

 ## Features